oracle-samples/oaim-sandbox/hol/HOL_GUIDE.md

 ## Explore the env
 In a browser, open the link: `http://localhost:8502/`

+### DB connection

-* let's check if the DB is correctly connected:
+Let's check if the DB is correctly connected:

 ![DB](images/db.png)

 * You should see the message: `Current Status: Connected`

-* let's check models:
+### LLM config:

+Let's check models available:

 ![models menu](images/models.png)